 Teacher Certification Pathway by Individual Evaluation is one of several ways that Initial Teacher Certification may be obtained in New York State.
 This option, Approved Teacher Preparation Program (Alternative Certification "Transitional B" Program), is designed for individuals with a bachelor's or a master's degree in a liberal arts field who seek initial teacher certification in Adolescence Education (Grades Seven through Twelve).
 Students are responsible for all New York State Education Department certification requirements and must apply directly to New York State for certification.
-Students must begin in a timely fashion in order to apply for certification by the New York State Education Department deadline.
 It is imperative to work with an academic advisor and a BOCES regional certification officer.